Sumadhwa13/Flix/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+The challenging issues relied mostly on the layouts and positions of the views relative to each other.
+For example, when implementing rounded images, the images would get slightly larger and disrupt the overall size of a Movie group view.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing